 Your Price Tags.

 Now we all put price tags on things in life.
 We put price tags on possessions, reputation, education.
 We put price tags on our spiritual life, friendships, and our time.
 Everything has a cost to us.
 Everything has a value.
 But somehow today, things seem to have got out of whack for many people.
-So things that are worth a lot, are not valued at all and things with little value are thought to be very valuable.
+Today things that are worth a lot, are not valued at all and things with little value are thought to be very valuable.
 Price tags can actually be quite misleading and price tags could actually turn on us – especially in retirement.

 For example, the world tells us that possessions have high value.
 Yet we’ve all hit that moment when we’ve realised the unsatisfying pursuit of consumption has a cost and doesn’t bring satisfaction at all.
 One woman on TV last night talked about how her husband didn’t understand how valuable she thought handbags and Range Rovers were.
 I don’t understand that either!
 But pursuing things like this leaves us insecure and always wanting more and always questioning, “Do I have enough?
 Am I enough?”
 It has a cost to our well being.
 If we have swallowed the line some financial planners push, that our retirement is all about having enough money, our retirement years may be a time when we can still afford to eat or even travel but they will be particularly empty and meaningless.
+And what are you going to do with all your stuff when you head into an age care facility and have to live in a small unit or worse still, a single room?

 The world around us tells us things like, “reputation has high value.”
 Yet, the constant upkeep of image management and the constant upkeep of trying to look perfect, a certain way also has a high cost.
 It actually leaves us quite empty, alone, and a feeling that no-one really knows us.
 In retirement, it leaves us with only the past to look back on and a feeling that something is missing in the present.